Bulat-Ziganshin/EasyProtoBuf/README.md

 - [protozero][] is a production-grade library with a similar API

 [Codegen](codegen) features:
-- generates C++ structures and free `encode`/`decode` overloads for top-level and nested message types
+- generates C++ structures/enums and `encode`/`decode` implementations for top-level and nested types
 - supports map fields with scalar, enum and message values, including nested message values
 - the generated decoder checks the presence of required fields in the decoded message
 - command-line options to tailor the generated code
 - planned:
-  - support for C++ enum definitions and oneof fields
+  - support for oneof fields
   - protoc plugin
   - validation of enum, integer and bool values by the generated code
   - per-field C++ type specification